alleyshore43/AI-Call-One-Command-V10/README.md

 ---

 **Ready to deploy your AI Call Center?
-Configure your API key and run `./one-command-deploy.sh`!** 🚀
+Configure your API keys and run `./start-ai-call-center.sh`!** 🚀